EDI (Electronic Data Interchange)

-EDI was invented for the benefit of large corporations which needed to transfer thousands of documents in any given day between trading partner and suppliers.
+EDI was invented for the benefit of companies that needed to transfer thousands of documents on any given day between trading partners and suppliers.

-Over time large retailers often mandate the use of EDI to small and medium sized suppliers forcing them to comply with EDI standards to continue to business with them.
-Small business tend to adopt the most affordable web based internet EDI solutions over other expensive integrations like integrated EDI solutions.
+Over time large retailers often mandate the use of EDI to small and medium-sized suppliers forcing them to comply with EDI standards to continue to do business with them.
+Small businesses tend to adopt the most affordable web-based internet EDI solutions over other expensive integrations like integrated EDI solutions.

 While small business owners may not prioritize information transfer solutions, exploiting the efficiencies of EDI may help small to medium-sized organizations compete in challenging markets.